The Complete Guide To B2B Payment Processing: Credit Cards, ACH, Software & More

 - Line discount

-As you can see, entering Level III data requires a lot of additional data for each transaction.
+As you can see, entering Level III data requires a lot of additional information for each transaction.
 Unfortunately, manually entering this data on a standard countertop credit card terminal is not an easy process.
 If you’re using a virtual terminal or a payment gateway, it’s a little easier since you’ll have access to a full alphanumeric keyboard.
 Some merchant services providers can also set you up with a specialized software load for your terminal that automatically captures the required data, but you’ll have to pay extra for it.
 The bottom line is that manually entering Level II and III data is only a practical option for merchants who only handle the occasional B2B transaction and for whom specialized B2B processing software would not be cost-effective.